joshua-rodgers/char_crawl/README.md

-of at least a certain size. or if theres one that requires the player to have a certain item to defeat, that enemy shouldn't appear until that item has been available to collect. im also enjoying working out timing for everything. im using this cotrived little timing algorithm i picked up from some code i saw a long time ago for implementing a game loop. you take the time the iteration started, subtract the current time, and add the difference to the elapsed time. once the elapsed time reaches a certain threshold, you take whatever action you need. i know im likely corrupting it, but it intuitive and simple enough that when i need it i acan just hack it out in my head without having to look anything up, ricking gettting distracted. lol.
+of at least a certain size. or if theres one that requires the player to have a certain item to defeat, that enemy shouldn't appear until that item has been available to collect. im also enjoying working out timing for everything. im using this cotrived little timing algorithm i picked up from some code i saw a long time ago for implementing a game loop. you take the time the iteration started, subtract the current time, and add the difference to the elapsed time. once the elapsed time reaches a certain threshold, you take whatever action you need. i know im likely corrupting it, but its intuitive and simple enough that when i need it i can just hack it out in my head without having to look anything up, risking gettting distracted. lol.

 fun. fun.